Probate Q&A Series How do I confirm and access an open probate estate file in North Carolina?

 2. Search the Probate Docket

 You can confirm that the estate is open by reviewing the probate docket, which lists each estate case filed.
-North Carolina’s courts publish probate dockets online through the Court’s Public Access Case Search.
+North Carolina’s courts publish case information online through the Court’s Public Access Case Search.
 Enter the decedent’s name to see if a probate proceeding appears.

 3. Request a File Search or Review In Person

 If you prefer direct confirmation or the online search yields no results, contact the Clerk of Superior Court by phone or email.
 Ask for a “probate case file search.”
-Under North Carolina law, probate files are public records unless sealed (G.S.
-132-1).
+Probate files maintained by the clerk are generally public records unless sealed or otherwise made confidential by law or court order.
 Provide the decedent’s name and date of death.
 The clerk can confirm the case number, filing date, and status.

 4. View or Obtain Copies of the File